(Originally published August 29, 2010)

 I’d lost 20 pounds by parents’ weekend despite eating dessert after both breakfast and lunch.
 Sure we played sports and did other outdoor activities, but most of the weight came off while simply trembling in fear.
 None of my clothes fit anymore, but I took special care to pick out the most tattered, filthy set I could find, so my parents would see me looking like I’d gone not to a summer camp but a hobo apprenticeship.

 I told them everything, everything I couldn’t through our censored mail.
 I didn’t exaggerate a single bit (“We’ve gone days at a time without food or water, but the portions of psychological abuse have been more than adequate.”)
 I’d alternate between that and playing stoic while letting my sickly appearance do the work. (“I’ll be fine.
 Just two more weeks?
 I’ll probably make it.”)

 That’s how I finagled my way to an early exit.
 It’s one of the few times I’ve played the sympathy card, but I’m a city kid at hard – “a little bit fucked up,” in my own words – and the great outdoors were killing me.

 Right before I left, my counselor took me to the basketball courts for a heart-to-heart during a game of HORSE:

 “The other kids?”

-We had absolutely nothing to say to one another but it was a nice gesture from this 20-something guy who looked like the lead singer of Everclear.
+We had nothing to say to each other, but it was a nice gesture from a guy who looked like the lead singer of Everclear.
 He’d done his best, but there was no way I was sticking around.
-They’d made me afraid of every single thing they could.
-Every single thing but one: getting the hell out of there.
-And I did.
+They’d made me afraid of every thing they could.
+Every thing but one: getting the hell out of there.